bikegirl/cosc2325.notes/lectures/assignments/Lab1/lab1-memory-unit.rst

 You should see no errors when this sequence completes.
 If you get here, your code works as specified.
 Guido and I will review the code itself to see if it is written properly!

+Final Notes
+***********

+For this lab, the initial provided test is pretty lame.
+You are free to modify this class specification, as you feel is needed to build something that really works.
+9hint, overloading **read** and **write** is surely a good idea.
+YYu are also free to add/change the test code.
+Use the provided test function a a model (look into the catch_ docs) and add at least one really good test for your class.